DustCar/Unreal-Gaming-Programming-Notes/README.md

 - Recompile, open the BT asset and add a sequence node.
 - Hook it up to Root, play the game, eject, then open the BT asset.
 - If the Root is highlighted then the BT is working properly.

+### Blackboard Keys
+Properties that are saved to be used by the Behavior Tree.

+Just like the Behavior Tree, the Blackboard component can also be interfaced in C++.
+Using the newly created Behavior Tree variable from earlier, we can use the function `AIController::GetBlackboardComponent()` to get the Blackboard component to work with.
+Either save it in a variable or re-use the function.

+Now to actually set some Keys for the Blackboard through C++, you must:
+1. Open the AIController C++ file where the Behavior Tree was set up.
+2. Get the Blackboard component associated with BT using the function above.
+3. Use the `->` operator and find the `SetValueAs{type}(const FName& KeyName, F{type} Value)` functions.
+Pick based on which value you want to set _KeyName_ as.
+4. Pass in the value you want to set _KeyName_ as.

+After that, build and in the editor go to your Blackboard Asset.
+In the BB editor, on the left side, create a new Key and name it the exact same as the name you gave it in the C++ file.
+Make sure that the typing is correct.

+To check if it is working, compile then play and eject to the Blackboard then checking if the new Key has a value set.

+### Setting up Behaviors
+As seen from the set up, the behavior tree has a tree graph with a node called "ROOT".
+This "ROOT" node can only have one child node, so trying to pull another child node would break the link with its initial child and link with the new one.
+However, nodes after the root node can have multiple children.

+To create a behavior on the tree, there are two types of nodes that we need to accomplish this, _Composite_ nodes and _Task_ nodes.
+- **Composites**: nodes that determine how child nodes will be executed.
+- **Tasks**: nodes that actually performs actions.

+So to create a new task behavior, first choose what type of _Composite_ node you want.
+Then drag off the composite node and select what tasks you want the AI to perform.
+This node can have as many child nodes that you want, same goes for its child nodes.
+When adding nodes, it is possible to use composite nodes as children to create nested behaviors.
+Not all child nodes have to be _Tasks_

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)